-More recently the Company has developed hybrids of its EIUL and SPUL products, combining features, and discontinued the marketing of smaller premium and volume life insurance policies.
-The Company's product development emphasis in creating SPUL, EIUL, and single or limited pay EIUL products has been positioned to take advantage of the changing demographic in the marketplace as the "Baby Boomer" generation began reaching 65 years of age in 2011.
+The Company has developed hybrids of its EIUL and SPUL products, combining features, and discontinued the marketing of smaller premium and volume life insurance policies.
+The Company's product development emphasis in creating SPUL, EIUL, and single or limited pay EIUL products has been positioned to take advantage of the changing demographic in the marketplace as the "Baby Boomer" generation began reaching 65 years of age beginning in 2011.
 These products are designed to facilitate the wealth transfer of accumulated savings of this segment of the population via systematic funding mechanisms such as single premium immediate annuities.
-These life products have been valuable offerings for the Company's distributors as evidenced by the 153% increase in domestic EIUL sales in the first three months of 2013 versus 2012.
+These life products have been valuable offerings for the Company's distributors as evidenced by the 133% increase in domestic EIUL sales in the first six months of 2013 versus 2012.

 The Company's implementation of commission caps on domestic policies in 2009 served to discourage sales of larger face amounts resulting in lower sales levels and amounts of insurance per policy as shown below.
-While the average new policy face amounts subsequently declined, the increased sales activity in the past two years has produced a modest upward trend in this figure.
-Conversely, the Company's sales to international residents have witnessed a steady growth in the average face amount of insurance coverage per policy over the same time period.
+While the average new policy face amounts subsequently declined, the increased sales activity in the past two years has produced an upward trend in this figure.
+The Company's sales to international residents have witnessed a steady growth in the average face amount of insurance coverage per policy over the same time period and has begun to level off in 2013.

-Average New Policy Face Amount Domestic International
+Average New Policy Face Amount

+Domestic International

+416,800 251,000

-Year ended December 31, 2007 416,800 251,000
+Year ended December 31, 2007

 Year ended December 31, 2008 455,200 272,000

 Year ended December 31, 2009 201,400 315,300

 Year ended December 31, 2010 164,800 338,600

 Year ended December 31, 2011 178,500 363,600

 Year ended December 31, 2012 254,900 380,200

-Three months ended March 31, 2013 304,300 349,700
+Six months ended June 30, 2013 287,700 354,800

-After several challenging years of life insurance sales in the wake of the global financial crisis, life insurers are looking for new ways to rebuild premium levels.
+After several challenging years of life insurance sales in the wake of the global financial crisis, life insurers have looked for new ways to rebuild premium levels.
 The Company's focus is directed toward its competitive advantages in international markets and wealth transfer strategies for domestic life sales.
 Critical to these strategies is the Company's portfolio of fixed-index (equity indexed) life insurance products.
-Fixed-index life products accounted for 77% of total life sales in the first three months of 2013, an increase from 69% for the same period in 2012.
+Fixed-index life products accounted for 79% of total life sales in the first six months of 2013, an increase from 69% for the same period in 2012.